Main Content

 Ulrich Reichard, Associate Professor

-My empirical work focuses on the primate community of Khao Yai National Park, Thailand, where my students and I study white-handed gibbons (Hylobates lar), pileated gibbons (Hylobates pileatus), and northern pig-tailed macaques (Macaca leonina).
+“I am interested in questions that address primate communication, with a particular focus on the role of vocal communication in coordinating social activities and movement, defending territories, and alerting others to danger.
+My empirical research centers on the primate community of Khao Yai National Park, Thailand, where my students and I study white-handed gibbons (Hylobates lar), pileated gibbons (Hylobates pileatus), and northern pig-tailed macaques (Macaca leonina).
 We continuously monitor individual life histories and collect demographic data.
-Specific current projects on white-handed gibbons include: behavioral responses to simulated predators, population-level relatedness, sleeping patterns, individuality of song repertoires, and spatial intelligence.
+Current projects focus on vocal complexity, vocal phrase stability, and the impact of social context on duet song variation in white-handed gibbons.”

 View Full Bio